 Failed authentication

-π€Tip: The UUID or IMEI is located at the top of the app's login page.
+π€ Tip: The UUID or IMEI is displayed at the top of the app's login screen, before any credentials are entered.
+Copy it from there when checking against the device record.

 Offline